 The letter you receive from Neighborhood will include identification of the specific information considered for your appeal and an explanation of the basis for the decision.
-The letter will include information on the steps for the next level of internal appeal or an external review by an External Appeals Agency, designated by HEALTH.
+The letter will include information on the steps for an external review by an External Appeals Agency, designated by Rhode Island Office of the Health Insurance Commissioner.